stdlib-js/stdlib/.devcontainer/README.md

 <section class="intro">

 This folder includes configuration for developing the project in a local container or using [GitHub Codespaces][github-codespaces].
+The dev container supports both x86_64 and ARM64 (Apple Silicon) architectures.

 </section>